 Key Features of Goose VPN

 If we talk about features, GooseVPN is decently equipped.
 Although it doesn’t come with a lot of advanced features, I still think that it offers a decent amount of features for its price.
-Following are some of the highlighted features of Goose VPN VPN:
+Following are some of the highlighted features of Goose VPN:

 - 256-bit AES encryption